 From the technical point of view, you will need to use the newest developer tools, that is Xcode 8.3 including the most recent SDKs.
 It might not be possible for the older apps to be built using the newest tools straight away, and it will probably require some development time to adapt the project to the current standards and configuration requirements.
 However, the newest Xcode and SDKs guarantee that your app will support 64-bit architectures.

 A legacy project can itself be an obstacle to a quick update release, but there are also other aspects of your app that you will need to take care of.
 The first one is dependency compatibility.
 Old apps were built using old dependencies, and chances are quite large that those dependencies will cease to be supported soon, or their newer versions will contain breaking changes in their APIs.
 This will also require some time to improve or fix.
 The time required to implement those changes is highly related to the current code quality of your project.
 The better the code is, the easier the update will be, so don’t forget to take that into account.

 The design.
-I hope we can all agree that design is very important.
 A great user interface is a crucial element of a successful app.
 The App Store Review Guidelines require you to provide an app that offers good UX and follows the Human Interface Guidelines, so make sure your app looks slick!
 If you see any room for improvement, there’s no better time than now to make your app better.

 Finally, the code itself.
 The standards have changed over years.
 Most apps today are written in Swift, which brings extra benefits such as more confidence in development, shorter development time and fewer bugs.
 It’s modern, it’s great to work with, and it won’t get outdated quickly, which means that you can safely add new features to your app.
 New features are important, of course, but maybe those few nagging issues you have experienced over the years could be solved by refactoring your app with Swift?
 You might want to consider switching to a more modern approach and make your app future-proof.